Designers say you're making your home look outdated if you aren't doing any of these things

 This machine-washable and super fluffy

 rug is perfect to add into your rotation for the cozy months.
 Under all of that plush fabric, this rug has a layer of sponge cushioning to make your living room extra comfy.
 When it’s time to put this rug out, the non-slip details keep it perfectly in place.
-Solution: And keep this patterned rug on hand for warm-weather decor
+Swapping out your area rugs when the seasons change Solution: And keep this patterned rug on hand for warm-weather decor

 “If you have a large shaggy rug in your living room, that’s fantastic.
 If it’s winter,” O’Hare explains.
 “If you’re still utilizing shaggy rugs in the summer, then you should think about investing in a modern, flat-pile rug to go with the seasons.”